-Large Area Maskless Photopolymerization (LAMP) is a rapid manufacturing technology that was invented and developed at Georgia Tech with support from DARPA’s Disruptive Manufacturing Technologies program in a project titled “Direct Digital Manufacturing of Airfoils”.
+Large Area Maskless Photopolymerization (LAMP) is an additive manufacturing technology that was invented and developed at Georgia Tech with support from DARPA’s Disruptive Manufacturing Technologies program in a project titled “Direct Digital Manufacturing of Airfoils”.
 LAMP technology directly produces complex ceramic cores and integral-cored shell molds for airfoil investment casting from CAD files by selectively curing ceramic-loaded photocurable resins layer-by-layer.
 Layers are cured through the continuous projection of high-resolution bitmaps of UV light onto the resin in a scrolling and seamless manner, allowing for mass production.
 The molds are then thermally post-processed to a foundry-ready state for casting.
 Figure 2 shows the overall technical approach.
 LAMP eliminates nearly all the tooling, handling, and associated causes for scrap in the investment casting process, leading to dramatic reductions in lead-time, scrap rate, and ultimately cost.
 LAMP eliminates 3 major process steps in the conventional investment casting process chain through the direct digital manufacture of just cores, i.e. core injection molding tooling design, manufacture of core injection molding tooling, and injection molding of cores.
 However, in the direct digital manufacture of integral-cored shell molds, LAMP eliminates 7 major process steps through the elimination of all core injection and wax injection molding tooling, as well as core injection, wax injection, wax dipping, stucco coating, and wax meltout.
 Through a two-step binder burnout and firing process, LAMP-manufactured ceramic cores and integral-cored shell ceramic molds are plug-compatible with investment casting foundry practices.
 LAMP thus disrupts the current state-of-the-art investment casting process by disrupting not only the cost structure of conventional investment castings, but also the speed with which components can be fabricated.

 Fig. 2.
 Technical Approach to Direct Digital Manufacturing of Airfoils through LAMP technology.